michaelgzt/new-personal-page/content/publication/IROS2020/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *2019 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*
+publication: In *2020 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*
-publication_short: In *IROS 2019*
+publication_short: In *IROS 2020*

-abstract: Energy-efficient simultaneous localization and mapping (SLAM) is crucial for mobile robots exploring unknown environments.
-The mammalian brain solves SLAM via a network of specialized neurons, exhibiting asynchronous computations and event-based communications, with very low energy consumption.
-We propose a brain-inspired spiking neural network (SNN) architecture that solves the unidimensional SLAM by introducing spike-based reference frame transformation, visual likelihood computation, and Bayesian inference.
-We integrated our neuromorphic algorithm to Intel's Loihi neuromorphic processor, a non-Von Neumann hardware that mimics the brain's computing paradigms.
-We performed comparative analyses for accuracy and energy-efficiency between our neuromorphic approach and the GMapping algorithm, which is widely used in small environments.
-Our Loihi-based SNN architecture consumes 100 times less energy than GMapping run on a CPU while having comparable accuracy in head direction localization and map-generation.
-These results pave the way for scaling our approach towards active-SLAM alternative solutions for Loihi-controlled autonomous robots.
+abstract: Energy-efficient mapless navigation is crucial for mobile robots as they explore unknown environments with limited on-board resources.
+Although the recent deep rein-forcement learning (DRL) approaches have been successfully applied to navigation, their high energy consumption limits their use in several robotic applications.
+Here, we propose a neuromorphic approach that combines the energy-efficiency of spiking neural networks with the optimality of DRL and benchmark it in learning control policies for mapless navigation.
+Our hybrid framework, spiking deep deterministic policy gradient (SDDPG), consists of a spiking actor network (SAN) and a deep critic network, where the two networks were trained jointly using gradient descent.
+The co-learning enabled synergistic information exchange between the two networks, allowing them to overcome each other's limitations through a shared representation learning.
+To evaluate our approach, we deployed the trained SAN on Intel's Loihi neuromorphic processor.
+When validated on simulated and real-world complex environments, our method on Loihi consumed 75 times less energy per inference as compared to DDPG on Jetson TX2, and also exhibited a higher rate of successful navigation to the goal, which ranged from 1% to 4.2% and depended on the forward-propagation timestep size.
+These results reinforce our ongoing efforts to design brain-inspired algorithms for controlling autonomous robots with neuromorphic hardware.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.